Leedehai/ccindex/schema.md

 |`spelling`    | string  | the context's symbol spelling |
 |`transparent` | boolean | whether the context is <a href="#context_transparency">transparent</a> |

-For example, in the hierarchy array of symbol `foo`, there are 2 `Context` objects: the first is for class declaration of `A`, and the second is for enum declaration of `E`.
-Likewise, the hierarchy array of symbol `E` has one object (the `Context` object for class `A`), and the hierarchy array for symbol `A` is empty.
+For example, in the hierarchy array of symbol `foo`, there are two `Context` objects: the first is for class declaration `A`, and the second is for enum declaration `E`.
+One can also reason that the hierarchy array of symbol `E` has one object (for class `A`), and the hierarchy array for symbol `A` is empty.
 ```C++
 // example.cc
 class A {